 Incoming students who are new to UMass are eligible to declare Economics as their primary major when entering UMass.
 (See below for UMass admissions information.)

 Economics at UMass Amherst is a Bachelor of Arts (BA) major that focuses on the study of macro- and microeconomic theory, market structures, economic development, and public policy with an eye toward the development of critical thinking, data analysis, and civic engagement.
 Although many Economics majors go on to careers in business, and you can use business electives for a small portion of our major requirments, the Economics major at UMass Amherst is not in the business school and is not an applied business major.
-If you are interested in pursuing a business-related degree, we may be the right fit for you or you may want to consider other relevant majors - click here for a business-related degree/major options information sheet.
+If you are interested in pursuing a business-related career, we may be the right fit for you or you may want to consider other relevant majors.

 Students interested in the Economics major or minor, please follow these steps:

 1. Consider if Economics is right for you.
 This is a rigorous, math-intensive program, which may not appeal to all students.
 Students who pursue the Economics major should be prepared to complete two levels of calculus, two intermediate theory courses, and at least one statistics course by the end of their sophomore year.
-All students who declare Economics as their primary major, and were admitted to UMass prior to Fall 2018, are also required to complete the 15-credit College of Social and Behavioral Sciences Global Education Requirement.
-Students who enter in Fall 2018 or later must complete the 3 course International and Intercultural requirement, described on number 11 on our Econ major page.
+All students who declare Economics as their primary major, who enter in Fall 2018 or later must complete the 3 course International and Intercultural requirement, described on number 11 on our Econ major page.

-3. Submit the Statement of Interest for the Economics Major or Minor.
-Carefully read and complete the form.
+3. Your Economics Peer Advisor will submit your Statement of Interest with your input.
+The Peer Advisors will help you determining how Economics will work for you by filling out a Statement of Interest.
 The Economics major is an open major and does not have specific requirements to join, such as predictor courses or minimum GPA.
-We do ask for this, and other information on our application to assist our advisors in answering any questions you may have.
 Submitting this form does not automatically change your major.
-Choosing a major is an important decision, and if you need more information before you commit to the economics major, you should submit the form and include the questions you have in the spaces provided.
+Choosing a major is an important decision, and if you need more information before you commit to the economics major, you should submit the form and include any questions you have in the spaces provided.
 Once your form has been submitted, an advisor will contact you and set up an appointment if needed.
-Generally, you will receive a response within a week, but this may take longer during busy advising periods like Registration.
+Generally, you will be added to the major or receive a response within a few days, but this may take longer during busy advising periods like Registration.

-If you intend to make Economics your primary major, review the Economics major requirements including the International and Intercultural Requirements for students who entered UMass Fall 2018 or later, or the the SBS Global Education requirements for Econ majors who entered UMass prior to Fall 2018.
-NOTE: Economics primary majors should schedule an appointment with their assigned advisor before enrolling in classes for the next semester.
+If you intend to make Economics your primary major, review the Economics major requirements including the International and Intercultural Requirements for students who entered UMass Fall 2018 or later.
+NOTE: Students switching to the Economics primary major should schedule an appointment with their assigned advisor before enrolling in classes for the next semester.

 If you intend to add Economics as a secondary major and complete a typical Bachelor’s degree program (120 credits, one diploma with multiple credentials) you must complete all major requirements except the Economics Integrative Experience (IE) and Economics Junior Year Writing (JYW).
-Secondary majors who entered UMass prior to Fall 2018 are also exempt from the SBS Global Ed requirement.
 Secondary majors who enter UMass Fall 2018 or later are expected to complete the 9 credit Intercultural and International requirement within the Econ major.

 If you plan to pursue the Economics minor, you should review the minor requirements.